mkwsnyder/evolve-2022-usu-gadgets/README.md

     - `omni-api.js`
         - This file also has a spot for the support email
         - This file has fallback settings for `gadget.account` in the constructor
+    - Every `config.xml` file has two spots to put the absolute URL for the `icon.svg` for each gadget

 ---